ltfschoen/purescript-simple-dom/API.md

     encodeURIComponent :: String -> String

-    paramatize :: forall a. a -> String
+    parameterize :: forall a. a -> String

     toJsonString :: forall eff a. a -> Eff (dom :: DOM | eff) String